IsakMedia/spoilerfreedb/README.md

 ### search for

- _"comedy movies with more than 5k views, not over 7/10 rating and excludes all results Adam sandler."_
+ _"comedy movies with more than 5k views, not over 7/10 rating and excludes all results with Adam sandler."_

 ## API source